-No one is saying that the kids need a buffet of choices each day and simple options tend to go over better with little kids anyway.
-Take this chance to make it easier on yourself and simplify what you’ve been doing if it’s been feeling like too much.
+Kids don’t need a buffet of choices each day and simple options tend to go over better with little ones anyway.
+Take this opportunity to simplify what you’ve been doing if it’s been feeling like too much.

 - Make a rough breakfast menu.

 In our house, we have oatmeal on Tuesday and Thursday so at least two of the days of the week we all know what’s in store and we all eat the same thing.
 It sounds like a simple thing, but it has helped to calm our mornings so much.
-Mondays and Wednesdays are eggs, Friday is free choice, and Saturday and Sunday we do more classic brunch foods like pancakes and waffles.
+You can pick whichever foods your family likes and slot them in for specific days of the week.

 TIP: Kids thrive on routine.
 That’s why preschool classrooms and daycares usually have very set schedules.
 So if the kids know what to expect at meals, that should help them know and learn how to behave.
 Which can take some of the stress out of it!

 Eggs are a great source of healthy protein and fats for kids (and adults) and are a budget-friendly option to keep in the fridge.
 Here are 5 ways to make breakfasts with eggs ahead of time.

 1. Mini Egg Muffins with Veggies and Cheese

 These have a super moist texture and are a nice balance of protein, veggies, and cheese.
 They store well in the fridge in an airtight container for 3-5 days.
 Simply reheat for about 10 seconds before serving.